Nobody Like U

-"Nobody Like U" is a song by fictional boy band 4*Town (consisting of Jordan Fisher, Josh Levi, Grayson Villanueva & Topher Ngo and Finneas O'Connell), written by O'Connell and singer Billie Eilish for Disney/Pixar's 2022 animated film Turning Red.
-It was released on February 25, 2022, two weeks before the March 11 film release.
-It was also features on the film's soundtrack album.
+"Nobody Like U" is a song by fictional boy band 4*Town (consisting of Jordan Fisher, Josh Levi, Grayson Villanueva, Topher Ngo and Finneas O'Connell), written by O'Connell and singer Billie Eilish for Disney/Pixar's 2022 film Turning Red.
+It was released on February 25, 2022, two weeks before the film's release.

 The song peaked at number 49 on the Billboard Hot 100, becoming all five featured artists' first entry on the chart.
 It also entered the charts in Australia, Canada, Ireland, and the United Kingdom.
 On November 18, the song was nominated for a Grammy Award for the Best Song Written For Visual Media.

 Background

 "Nobody Like U" is one of three songs written by Billie and Finneas for the Disney/Pixar 2022 motion picture Turning Red, which takes place in 2002.

 Composition

-The 2-minute-40-second song is in the key of C major with a tempo of 104 beats per minute, and a callback to Max Martin-style pop music, precisely by boy bands like NSYNC and Backstreet Boys.
-Robaire sings the intro, chorus, and outro, while he and Aaron Z. and have a rap verse in the middle and other members of the group sing background vocals.
+The 2-minute-40-second song is in the key of A minor with a tempo of 104 beats per minute, and a callback to Max Martin-style pop music, precisely by boy bands like NSYNC and Backstreet Boys.
+Robaire sings the intro, chorus, and outro, while he and Aaron Z. have a rap verse in the middle and other members of the group sing background vocals.